Palace of Coudenberg

-The palace was completely destroyed in an accidental fire which broke out on the night of 3 February 1731.
+The palace was completely destroyed in an accidental fire that broke out on the night of 3 February 1731 and the Place Royale/Koningsplein was built between 1775 and 1782 atop its ruins.
 Only the underground parts remain today.
-After several years of recent excavations, the archaeological vestiges of the palace and its foundations are open to the public.
+After several years of excavations, the archaeological vestiges of the palace and its foundations are open to the public via the BELvue Museum.

 History

 Early history

-The exact date when the first castle of Coudenberg was built remains a subject of debate.
+The exact date when the first Castle of Coudenberg was built remains a subject of debate.
 It is generally fixed to the middle of the 11th century, when the counts of Leuven and Brussels left the bottom of the valley of the river Senne and built their castle on the heights of the Coudenberg, where there was a smaller risk of floods, and from where they could dominate Brussels.
 The choice of this site was also undoubtedly explained by its strategic position near urbanised areas, the road leading to Leuven where their main residence was located, as well as the Sonian Forest, an important reserve for game and raw materials.
-In 1047, the transfer by Count Lambert II of Leuven of the relics of the martyr Saint Gudula from Saint Gaugericus' chapel to the church that would later become the Cathedral of St. Michael and St. Gudula, probably corresponded to the displacement of the seat of county power from the lower to the upper town.
+In 1047, the transfer by Lambert II, Count of Leuven of the relics of the martyr Saint Gudula from Saint Gaugericus' chapel to the church that would later become the Cathedral of St. Michael and St. Gudula, probably corresponded to the displacement of the seat of county power from the lower to the upper town.
 Still, the existence of the castle is well attested in the 12th century.

 With the creation of the Duchy of Brabant in 1183 by the Holy Roman Emperor Frederick Barbarossa, the Coudenberg gained in importance and was included within the first great wall built around the city.
 The hunting park of the dukes led down the hill to the north, a remnant of which is now Brussels Park.